We were commissioned to design and deliver four new-build houses on the site of the vacant Plough Inn.

 Planning Officers were initially resistant to development, siting concerns over the impact on neighbouring amenities.
 However, by carefully considering the topography of the site we were able to demonstrate that no overlooking of the neighbouring properties would occur with a separation distance of only 12m between the backs of houses.

-The design of the houses are simple and modest, which we believe is appropriate for this scale of development in this location.
+The design of the houses is simple and modest, which we believe is appropriate for this scale of development in this location.
 The front façade of the terrace is built in an alternating brick pattern, common to the local vernacular, tying this contemporary building into its local context.

 We have enjoyed good relations and wide support from local people during the project.
 It is telling that our proposals received six letters in favour of the application during the planning process, in addition to support from the Local Ward Councillor.